-Device Name The serial number of the FortiGate device that is managing the FortiExtender.
 Serial Number The serial number of the FortiExtender.
 Priority The FortiExtender priority, either Primary or Secondary .
 Model The FortiExtender model.
 Management Status The FortiExtender management status, either Authorized or Deauthorized.
 Status The FortiExtender status, either Up or Down .
 Network The FortiExtender network status and carrier name.
 Current Usage The current data usage.
 Last Month Usage The data usage for the last month.
 Version The FortiExtender firmware version.
+IP The FortiExtender IP address.

-The right-click menu options include:
+The right-click menu and toolbar options include:

 Refresh Select a FortiExtender in the list, right-click, and select Refresh in the menu to refresh the information displayed.
 Edit Select a FortiExtender in the list, right-click, and select Edit in the menu to edit the FortiExtender modem settings, PPP authentication, general, GSM/LTE, and CDMA settings.
 Upgrade Select a FortiExtender in the list, right-click, and select Upgrade in the menu to upgrade the FortiExtender firmware.
 Authorize Select a FortiExtender in the list, right-click, and select Authorize in the menu to authorize the unit for management.
 Deauthorize Select a FortiExtender in the list, right-click, and select Deauthorize in the menu to deauthorize the unit for management.
 Restart Select a FortiExtender in the list, right-click, and select Restart in the menu to restart the unit.
 Set Primary Select a FortiExtender in the list, right-click, and select Set Primary in the menu to set the unit as the primary device.
 Status Select a FortiExtender in the list, right-click, and select Status in the menu to view status information including system status, modem status, and data usage.
+The Status pane also shows LTE connection status and GSM signal details.